typemiguel/WalnutiQ/src/main/java/model/MARK_II/parameters/README.md

             + [vision](./experiments/model/MARK_I/vision) = experiments with partial
               visual pathway models on a popular handwritten digit data set called MNIST
-  - images = images used in training & testing the partial brain model
+  - images = images used in testing the MARK I model
   - referencedLibraries = contains .jar files(of other people's code) needed to run WalnutiQ
   - src
       + main